Authentication Methods

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhbGljZS1zdWJqZWN0IiwiYWJjIjoiMTIzIiwicm9sZXMiOlsic3lzdGVtIGFkbWluIiwiZGF0YSBhZG1pbiIsImRhdGEgYW5hbHlzdCIsImRhdGEgdmlld2VyIiwiYXBpIGFkbWluIl0sImxvZ2luTmFtZSI6ImFsaWNlIn0

-) using the specified signing algorithm (in this example, HS256).
+, which is signed using the corresponding signing algorithm (in this example, HS256).
 After base64URL encoding, the signature becomes:PGA9DNa-B_4e4WS-fVG57tvxYe0dlu0r8O_Lw1vEtAQ

-Java example dependency:
+Java example dependency library:

 <dependency>